Lincoln & Davis were Brothers

 Another author, Ward Lamon, wrote The life of Abraham Lincoln.
 Ward was Lincoln's best friend during the war years.
 Lamon's book was nearly ready for publication when he submitted the book to Swett and Davis for their criticism.
-They found a chapter saying that Thomas Lincoln was not the father of Abraham Lincoln, but some other man.
+They found a chapter saying that Thomas Lincoln was not the father of Abraham Lincoln.
 Swett and Davis where horrified and convinced Lamon to remove those parts that told of Lincoln's illegitimacy.

 There is one man we have to consider.
 He lived a few miles from the Lincolns.
 Their families knew each other

 A newsman wanting to get the story straight from the Enloes, went to see the family.
 Nobody in the family knew of any such fight.
 None of them knew of any family member with a facial disfigurement.
 All of the Enloes remembered the Lincoln family with fondness.
 The newsman determined that the story was a complete lie.